Curious about whether HRT for menopause is right for you? We’ll give you the lowdown here, including how it can help and when to be cautious.

 But if you are no longer having periods, there’s no place for this lining to go.

-That means there’s the potential for excess build-up, which can lead to cancer.
+That means there’s the potential for excess build-up, which can lead to cancerous changes.

 Luckily, adding progesterone to the mix can help stave off this risk because it thins the endometrium.